-The show displayed a selection of works from the ongoing project that looks at why and when British women congregate en masse.
-Gatherings captured include Sisters Uncut protesters campaigning for better funding for domestic violence survivors, runners taking part in the country’s first women’s marathon, singers who are members of a seventy-strong choir and those who take on new personas on stage as drag kings.
-The groups covered include those who define as cis, trans and intersex, as well as non-binary and gender non-conforming people who attend events documented.
+The show displayed a selection of works from the ongoing project that looks at why and when women and non-binary people in the UK congregate en masse.
+Gatherings captured include Sisters Uncut protesters campaigning for better funding for domestic violence survivors, singers who are members of a seventy-strong choir and those who take on new personas on stage as drag kings.
+The groups covered include those who define as trans, intersex, and cis as well as non-binary and gender non-conforming people who attend events documented.

-Despite their differences these events have some things in common: the shared ability to accelerate societal change, the impressive effect a large presence of people can have in forever altering a space and a sisterly collectivity that is infectious.
-More than ever women can parade their aims, minds and bodies in any way they choose.
+Despite their differences, these groups have some things in common: the ability to accelerate societal change, the impressive effect a large presence of people can have in forever altering a space and a collectivity that is infectious.
+More than ever, women and non-binary people can parade their aims, minds and bodies in any way they choose.

 Press for Parade